Bloor Homes Logo

 As with any new development, there are often lots of questions raised by the community.
 We will continue to add your questions and our responses that arise during our consultation in this section.

-We are proposing to build up to 350 new homes, including affordable homes, fully compliant with SMBC policy.
+We are proposing to build up to 350 new homes, of which between 40% - 50% will be affordable homes, in compliance with SMBC policy and Government guidance.

 We are proposing to create two main vehicle accesses and pedestrian and cycle access points from Knowle Wood Road and Blue Lake Road.
 A further pedestrian and cycle access point is proposed off Grove Road.